March 3, 2023

+“For me to live is Christ and to die is gain” Philippians 1:21 It takes faith and courage to say Philippians 1:21 and mean it.
+We must cast aside fear and doubt and walk where Jesus walked.
+We need more than a safe faith that is comfortable and self-satisfied.
+We need a “dangerous faith” passionate in its love for the Father and totally submitted to His leading.
+The cross reminds us daily that Jesus modeled dangerous faith.
+He persistently and willingly took the road of obedience no matter how dangerous it seemed.
+Jesus embraced life with a passionate, dangerous faith and we must do the same.
+I must confess I don’t like doing anything dangerous in any area of my life, except my faith.
 I WANT to have dangerous faith.
-In the area of my faith I will NOT settle for mediocrity, apathy or complacency!
+I will NOT settle for mediocrity, apathy, or complacency!
 I will not do just enough to get by or choose to believe I have “arrived.”
 I want to live boldly, passionately, totally sold out for Christ!
-I want to have a faith that enables me to go boldly into the unknown.
-I want a faith that doesn’t think about me and my needs first but puts the needs of others ahead of mine.
-I want a faith that is so totally submitted to God’s will, so trusting in God’s plan, so reliant on God’s power that no matter what comes my way I will be able to give God the glory and praise.
+I want to have a faith that enables me to face the unknown with confidence and hope.
+I want a faith that doesn’t think about me first but puts the needs of others ahead of mine.
+I want a faith that is so totally submitted to God’s will, so trusting in God’s plan, so reliant on God’s power that no matter what happens I will be able to give God the glory and praise.
 I want a faith that shines through me so powerfully that those who don’t know Jesus are drawn like moths to a flame.
-I want a faith that believes the impossible, that is content with any circumstance, that rests in God’s providential care amid uncertainty and difficult circumstances.
-I want a faith that is not afraid to stand up to injustice and fight for righteousness to be restored.
-I want a faith that brings me to my knees in humility and gratitude when I consider what my Lord has done for me.
+I want a faith that believes the impossible, that is content with any circumstance, that is able to rest in God in the midst of uncertainty and difficulty.
+I want a faith that is not afraid to stand up to injustice and fight for righteousness.
+I want a faith that brings me to my knees in humility and gratitude for what my Lord has done for me.
 I want a faith that focuses on God’s faithfulness in the past, celebrates His grace in the present, and trusts Him with the future.
 I want a dangerous faith!